Paraidomat/paraidomat.github.io/en_US/sp_stuff/qos.md

   - There are two methods for QoS design:
     - Best effort with overprovisioning (expensive)
     - DiffServ backbone (commonly used)

+## Implement classification and marking in an inter-domain network using QPPB on Cisco IOS-XR and IOS-XE

+## Implement class-based markings on Cisco IOS-XR and IOS-XE

+## Implement QoS pre-classify on tunnel interface on Cisco IOS-XR and IOS-XE

+## Implement CB-WFQ on Cisco IOS-XR and IOS-XE

+## Implement LLQ on Cisco IOS-XR and IOS-XE

+## Implement WRED on Cisco IOS-XR and IOS-XE

+## Implement traffic policing on Cisco IOS-XR and IOS-XE

+## Implement traffic shaping on Cisco IOS-XR and IOS-XE

+## Describe LPTS and hardware rate limiters on Cisco IOS-XR routers

+## Describe MPLS EXP bits

+## Describe MPLS QoS implementation concepts and models

+## Implement MPLS DiffServ tunneling on Cisco IOS-XR and IOS-XE

+## Troubleshoot QoS IOS-XR and IOS-XE configuration errors

 <!-- Old stuff